kasperpawlowski/various_projects_setup/cardano/4 How to create a native token.md

 The following installation steps were executed Ubuntu run via Windows Subsystem for Linux (WSL).
 Therefore, there's no guarantee that the steps executed on different operating system will succeed.

 Prerequisites:
-1. Installed cardano-node, cardano-cli and cardano-wallet
+1. Installed cardano-node and cardano-cli
 2. Cardano-node up, running and synced

 Steps: